Peter-Ignacek/homelab-uptime-kuma/architecture.md

 Docker and PM2 are not used in this setup.

 Locations

 🇩🇪 Uptime Kuma DE

 The DE instance monitors services and devices related to the Germany / Mettmann homelab.

 Typical monitored systems:

--Proxmox VE
+Proxmox VE

--Home Assistant DE
+Home Assistant DE

--Plex Media Server
+Plex Media Server

--Nginx Proxy Manager
+Nginx Proxy Manager

--AdGuard
+AdGuard

--Network devices
+Network devices

--Local hosts
+Local hosts

--Public status pages
+Public status pages

--🇵🇱 Uptime Kuma PL

 The PL instance monitors services and devices related to the Poland homelab.